 A higher quality of collaboration

 The main advantage of collaborating via the RailSupply solution from SupplyOn lies in the enhanced quality of the information exchanged between SBB and the supplier.
 “By mapping the data, we make sure that the supplier’s information is precisely the same as the data in our system.
-This has also significantly improved the quality of our cooperation.
+This has also significantly improved the quality of our collaboration.
 Where misunderstandings often occurred in the past, they have now been eliminated since everyone is always up-to-date”, said Spring.
 This not only makes order processing, invoicing and payment more reliable and faster, it also eliminates many manual (control) activities in invoice verification.

 The complete implementation of demand forecast, the reduction of stock levels also becomes a focal point for optimization.
 The goal is to double the stock turnover rate while ensuring high security at lower stock levels, so that the necessary parts are available for production when needed.